akhepcat/System-Monitor/README.md

 * sda1.sh: symlinkable script (per partition/drive) for disk utilization
 * eth0.sh: symlinkable script (per interface) for network utilization
 * fping.sh:  network latency for a list of hosts (in do-updates)
+* response.sh:  creates/updates a single-page index for all fping graphs
 * webspeed.sh: determines network speed by pulling a cached copy of your-favorite-remote-website
 * webpage.sh: network latency to webservers listed in do-updates
 * uptime.sh: displays the system uptime